- FTX’s Sam Bankman-Fried Denied Latest Release Request As Trial Looms - September 28, 2023

 RELATED READING | HOW LASER EYES COULD HAVE BITCOIN INVESTORS SEEING RED

 Another alternative is that CEO Michael Saylor’s BTC buying spree could be starting to be viewed as irrational, and former believers are now jumping ship.
-Saylor, who now adorns “laser eyes” on Twitter is one of the cryptocurrency’s largest supporters, but doesn’t always place bets at the right time – even though the technology itself he bets on is a sure thing.
+Saylor, who now adorns “laser eyes” on Twitter is one of the cryptocurrency’s biggest supporters, but doesn’t always place bets at the right time – even though the technology itself he bets on is a sure thing.

-Saylor was once deemed the largest loser of the dot com bubble, but ultimately the internet became widely adopted.
+Saylor was once deemed the biggest loser of the dot com bubble, but ultimately the internet became widely adopted.
 Few argue that Bitcoin will eventually do the same, but could this scenario that hit Saylor in the past be playing out once again?

 In 2021 TradeHost traded 7,937 Betfair UK, IE, US & AU horse racing and greyhound markets.